ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Introduction

-I think the most common things as web developers do is to reload the browser after each change in our code, what if we are testing in more than browser and also on mobile, we will have to hist the refresh button on every app, what if something is responsible for doing this for us, another thing is image compression, what if we setup a tool to auto compress images for us once we put it in the images folder, think about automation in all the stuff we do everyday by hand, Sass compile, file concatenation.
+I think the most common thing as web developers do is to reload the browser after each change in our code, what if we are testing in more than a browser, and also on mobile, we will have to hit the refresh button on every single screen, what if something is responsible for doing this for us.
+Another thing is image compression, what if we setup a tool to auto compressing images for us once we put it in the images folder, think about automation in all the stuff we do everyday by hand, Sass compile, file concatenation.

-Today we will introduce Gulp, how to use it, and how to integrate it with WordPress to automate and enhance the development workflow process
+Today we will introduce Gulp, how to use it, and how to integrate it with WordPress to automate and enhance our development workflow process.

-We will automate the development WorkFlow process as much as we can

-### Why I need to automate my WorkFlow
+## Why I need to automate my WorkFlow

 * Remove repetitive and boring tasks, replace them with tools, so tools will take care of all the process.
-* Save a lot of time for doing actual development
+* Save a lot of time for doing actual development.
-* Optimize website for performance by minifying and concatenating all asst files.
+* Optimize website for performance by minifying and concatenating and optimizing all our assets.

-It will help us with things like CSS prefixes, minifying, image optimizations, browser reload.

-Code organizing in partials, variables, ....

-we need a tool for doing theses tasks, we will use Gulp

 ## Assumptions of this article

+- WordPress knowledge.
+- WordPress installed in your machine.
+- Your machine have [Nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.
-I assume you have a working knowledge of WordPress and have a working WordPress installation.
-If this is the first time to use Gulp, don't worry, we will go through it at first.
-Also a basic knowledge of using the command line is a plus.
-Also I assume your system have [Nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) are installed.
+- If this is the first time to use Gulp, don't worry, we will go through it at first.
+- Also a basic knowledge of using the command line is a plus.

 ## Introduction to Gulp

-Gulp is a a JavaScript build system that will hep us automate a time-consuming tasks like CSS compressing, Sass compile, live reloading and much more.
+Gulp is a JavaScript build system that will help us automate a time-consuming tasks like CSS compressing, Sass compile, live reloading.

 We need to install [Gulp](http://gulpjs.com/) globally in our system: